nareddyt/discover-rewards-notifier/data/README.md

 ```
 .
 ├── cashback
+│   ├── fixedInputData.json     # Predefined data that need to be included in addition to parsed data
 │   ├── data.json               # Processed cashback data
 │   ├── raw                     # Raw cashback data directory (see section below)
 │   │   ├── 1.html